 Yeast and bacteria love warm, dark, damp places, so it’s doggone important to keep your dog’s ears dry.
 This can be a challenge for pups who dig the doggie paddle and dirty dogs who need frequent baths.
 But preventing otitis externa (ear infections) will save you time and money in the end, and your dog will thank you for warding off the itch and discomfort of an ear infection.

-plug ’em up
+plug ’em up with cotton

 Luckily for furry friends, there’s nothing better than getting out of the water and shaking it all over you.
 This soppy, shaking episode includes the head so, usually, any water in their ears comes out.
 Before bath time, you can give your dog a leg up by blocking their external ear canals with a large cotton ball — just don’t forget to take them out after the bath!

-clean & dry
+keeping ears clean & dry

 Preventing water from getting in their ears is one thing, dealing with it after the fact is another.